qiboteam/qiboml/doc/source/index.rst

 Among the goals of Qiboml we have:

 * provide automatically differentiable backends for any Qibo application;
-* render Qibo circuits as differentiable layers of well-known machine learning frameworks such as Tensorflow and Pytorch;
+* render Qibo circuits as differentiable layers of well-known machine learning frameworks such as `Tensorflow <https://www.tensorflow.org/>`_ and `Pytorch <https://pytorch.org/>`_;
-* extend quantum machine learning algorithm execution to self-hosted devices through Qibolab;
+* extend quantum machine learning algorithm execution to self-hosted devices through `Qibolab <https://github.com/qiboteam/qibolab>`_;
-* integrate hardware-level routines into higher-level quantum machine learning algorithms through Qibocal.
+* integrate hardware-level routines into higher-level quantum machine learning algorithms through `Qibocal <https://github.com/qiboteam/qibocal>`_.

 How to Use the Documentation